The Chathams is a remote, windy place that makes for an unforgettable visit.

-The Chatham Islands form an archipelago of 11 islands located 800 kilometres (500 miles) east of the South Island.
-The largest and only inhabited islands are Chatham and Pitt.
-These remote islands are a true wilderness of historical, natural and geological wonder.
+Made up of 11 islands located 800 kilometres (500 miles) east of the South Island, it is a place of historical, natural and geological wonder.

 In the north-west of the island, you can visit a stone cottage built in the 1800s by German missionaries at Maunganui, next to a volcanic peak of the same name.